mblazejczyk/FourVsDead/README.md

 11. In the Unity project, in the `sqlController.cs` file at line `24` and in `loginSystem.cs` at line `61`, change the URL to match your `sqlmanager.php` file on your server
 12. At this point, the project should work correctly.

 Due to GDPR regulations, user creation has been removed; you must create such a system yourself or manually add players to the database.
-The `password` column contains a standard PHP hash, and `UpgradesSave` should contain 25 zeros.
+The `password` column contains a standard PHP hash,  `UpgradesSave` should contain 25 zeros and empty save in `saves` table should be created for user in order for stats to count.

 ## Requirements
 - Unity 2021 or newer